Shagshag/prestashop-documentation/HelperTreeCategoriesCore.md

 * Visibility: **public**
 * This method is defined by [TreeCore](TreeCore)
-* This method is defined in classes\helper\HelperTreeCategories.php line 112
+* This method is defined in [classes/helper/HelperTreeCategories.php line 112](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeCategories.php#112)

 #### Arguments